-- 1. Coral monitoring at Round Top Island, Victor Islet, Slade Islet and Keswick Island was completed in 2017/2018 as part of an ambient monitoring program for the Port of Mackay and Hay Point to measure benthic cover, coral health, sedimentation and coral recruitment. - 2.
-The three inshore survey locations were severely impacted by Cyclone Debbie in late March 2017, between the January 2017 and August 2017 ambient surveys. - 3.
-The mean relative decrease in hard coral cover on the three inshore locations since the 2006 baseline has been 40% (from 33% down to less than 20% coral cover).
-Overall, the significant reduction and resulting similar coral cover at all three locations has been driven by cyclonic impacts. - 4.
-In the 18 months since Cyclone Debbie, there has been no recovery evident in hard and soft coral cover at any location.
-In contrast, macroalgal cover has increased dramatically at the three inshore locations.
-The lack of any recovery of hard coral communities on these fringing reefs in the 18 months since Cyclone Debbie is a cause for concern. - 5.
-The cover of macroalgae has increased from a mean of 9% cover in 2006 to a peak of 47% at the time of the latest July 2018 ambient survey.
-This increase has occurred gradually over this 12-year period but also sharply post-Cyclone Debbie. - 6.
-Physical cyclone damage has been the major impact on hard coral cover at these inshore locations, with all other impacts usually slight or non-significant. - 7.
-Over the twelve years of monitoring these locations, coral community composition overall has only slightly changed, however, the percentage of Acropora corals in the inshore locations has decreased. - 8.
-New coral recruits significantly decreased in 2018 from previous years, a likely result of Cyclone Debbie in 2017 and the increased macroalgae cover smothering recruits or causing a bias in the counts by making it hard to detect the small colonies. - 9.
+- 1. Coral monitoring at Round Top Island, Victor Islet, Slade Islet and Keswick Island was completed in 2018/2019 as part of an ambient monitoring program for the Port of Mackay and Hay Point to measure benthic cover, coral health, sedimentation and coral recruitment.
+The majority of these locations have been surveyed 21 times since 2006. - 2.
+The mean relative decrease in hard coral cover on the three inshore locations between the 2006 baseline and the post-Cyclone Debbie (August 2017) coral cover low has been 40% (from 33% down to less than 20% coral cover).
+Overall, the significant reduction and resulting similar low coral cover at all three locations has been driven by cyclonic impacts. - 3.
+In the first 18 months following Cyclone Debbie, between March 2017 and September 2018, there was no recovery evident in hard and soft coral cover at any location.
+In contrast, macroalgal cover increased dramatically at the three inshore locations. - 4.
+Since July 2018, coral cover finally began to increase on the three inshore locations, increasing from a grand mean of 19% cover to 21.5% cover in June 2019.
+The slow recovery of hard coral communities on these fringing reefs since Cyclone Debbie is a cause for concern. - 5.
+Over the past 12 months, macroalgal cover has reduced slightly to a mean of 29% cover following a peak of 47% in August 2017 post-Cyclone Debbie.
+However, this is still more than 3x baseline levels following the gradual increase in macroalgae since monitoring began. - 6.
+Over the thirteen years of monitoring these locations, coral community composition overall has only slightly changed.
+The main change has been a decrease in the proportion of Acropora corals in the inshore locations. - 7.
+New coral recruits increased to more normal levels during the 2019 ambient surveys following the significant drop recorded in 2018 related to Cyclone Debbie acute impacts. - 8.
 Sediment levels on corals increased following Cyclone Debbie in March 2017 but not to the highs measured following previous cyclones nor the 2006 capital dredging campaign.
-During the 2018 surveys both the number of corals with sediment and sediment depth were at very low levels. - 10.
-The damaging El Nino-driven bleaching events of early 2016 and early 2017 affected reefs north of the Mackay region and did not cause any except very minor partial bleaching of very low numbers of coral colonies in these locations.
+During the 2019 ambient surveys both the number of corals with sediment and sediment depth were at very low levels except on Victor in January 2019.
+An unprecedented 45% of corals on Victor had surface sediment during this survey although sediment depths did not reach previous highs. - 9.
+Overall, the major driver of change on these fringing reefs appears to be sporadic cyclone events.
+All other impacts have been slight and non-significant. - 10.
+It is recommended that Keswick Island be dropped from future ambient surveys as it is significantly different in shelf position and benthic composition to the other three inshore locations.
+A reduction in the number of sites surveyed per location from six to four would increase efficiency and reduce variability in the data. - 11.
+The water quality loggers should also be relocated to better align with coral monitoring sites, resulting in improved ability to integrate data and linking water quality trends with sensitive receptor habitat (i.e. coral) responses.